2AA4-W23/Island-Network-Generation/pathfinder/README.md

 6) Call findPath() method (or any other pathfinder applicable method) to retrieve a list of shortest paths from a given source to target node

 # Example Usage
+The following demonstrates how one might utilize the pathFinder library
 ```
 // Create nodes
 Node node1 = new Node("1");
 Node node2 = new Node("2");
 // Node .... (could be looped)

 // Create edges
 Edge edge2 = new Edge(node1,node2);
 // .... (again, could be looped)

 // Create a property with the name "weightValue" and a value type Double of 1.0
 Property<Double> weightValue1 = new Property<>("weightValue",1.0);

 // We will apply this to edge2
 edge2.addProperty(weightValue1);

 // Then add both nodes and edges to their own sets
 Set<Node> nodeSet = new HashSet<>();
 Set<Edge> edgeSet = new HashSet<>();

 nodeSet.add(node1);
 nodeSet.add(node2);
 // .....

 edgeSet.add(edge2);
 // .....

 // Let's create an undirected graph
 // This means every edge will be treated as bidirectional and will be stored as such
 Graph undir = new UndirectedGraph(nodeSet,edgeSet);

 // Now let's create create a weightedPathFinder
 // undir is the graph variable name, "EdgeData" is what UndirectedGraph stores it's edge data name as and weightValue is the name of the weight property we want to consider in the path calculation (i.e. what we made above)
 WeightedPathFinder pathFinder = new Dijkstra(undir,"EdgeData","weightValue");

 // Finally, let's get a list of the shortest path between any two nodes
 List<Node> path = pathFinder.findPath(node1,node2);

 ```